Borstplaat is a traditional snack at Sinterklaas. And given my crush with chocolate seemed a recipe with chocolate borstplaat should be the one.

 I am in possession of an official borstplaat form that I can use.
 They are not very expensive and for sale at the cooking store.
 But if you don't have one, then you can use cookie cutters.
-How larger the cookie cutters, how longer it takes to dry the borstplaat.
+How larger the cookie cutters, how long it takes to dry the borstplaat.

 I'm going to enjoy my borstplaat with a nice cup of tea.
 One of my most favorite treats at this time.
 Where are you going to enjoy tonight?

-Recipe Chocolate
+📖 Recipe

 Ingredients